Frequently Asked Questions

 Our goal is build long-lasting, quality relationships with our customers.
 We are proud to be the team our customers confidently refer their friends and family to.
 We are an authorized dealer of Carrier products.
 As part of our commitment to our customers, we have taken some time to answer some frequently asked questions about filters and energy efficiency ratings.
 We hope you find the information below helpful.

-For additional questions, to schedule service, or for more information about our residential and commercial HVAC and electrical services, please contact us today at 509-529-9700.
+For additional questions, to schedule service, or for more information about our residential and commercial HVAC services, please contact us today at 509-529-9700.
 We look forward to hearing from you!

 The MERV rating of a filter refers to the Minimum Efficiency Reporting Value.
 This standard rates how effective the filter is.
 The higher the MERV rating, the finer the filtration is, which means more airborne contaminant and dust particles are filtered out of the air.